 Due to the ongoing pandemic, our consular services could be limited.
 Contact us by email or telephone before visiting our offices.

 Busan - Consulate of Canada

-For emergency assistance after hours, call the Embassy of Canada in Seoul and follow the instructions.
-You may also call the Emergency Watch and Response Centre in Ottawa toll-free at 001-800-2326-6831, 002-800-2326-6831 or 008-800-2326-6831, or make a collect call by dialling 613-996-8885.
+For emergency consular assistance, call the Embassy of Canada to South Korea and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: